habitat-sh/habitat/www/source/blog/2019-03-04-introducing-the-install-hook.html.md

 classes: body-article
 ---

-This latest 0.74.0 release introduces a new `hook` to package authors: the `install` hook.
+The 0.74.0 release introduces a new `hook` to package authors: the `install` hook.
 The `install` hook runs when a package is first installed.
 This hook is unique in that it runs outside of a service or census context.
 With all other hooks, like `init` and `run` just to name a couple, the owning package must be loaded as a Supervisor service in order to execute the hook's behavior.
 The `install` hook can be packaged with any package regardless of whether it will run as a service and will execute when the package is installed.
 This installation may occur completely separate from any running Supervisor.
 For instance it could be triggered by a `hab pkg install` command but may also be triggered by a Supervisor's `hab svc load` if the package has not yet been installed.
 Further, it could be a dependency of another package being installed.
 Because the package does not need to run as a service, any uninstalled package with an `install` hook in the dependency tree of an installing package will have this hook executed as part of the parent installation.

 ## Why a new hook?